fac-14/Vent-Bot/README.md

   1. Describe an upsetting situation
   2. Share their emotions, thoughts and physical reaction to the situation
   3. Reflect over the feelings other people involved in the situation may have experienced
 * To add off-script personality, **we send the user input to DialogFlow API**:
-  4. If the API is able to recognise the intent of the message it will match it with an approptiate reply
+   iv.
+If the API is able to recognise the intent of the message it will match it with an approptiate reply

  > :thinking: **_"But how does the DialogFlow API recognise intent?"_**